clonedr0id/lolo/README.md

-# lolo
+# Maribel
-LOLO is a discord bot.
+Maribel is a general purpose discord bot.